 International and domestic tourists are embarking on tours to last a lifetime of memories.
-Aerial views of the Hoover Dam, the West Rim of the Grand Canyon, and Lake Mead are breath-taking.For first-timers, it's an adventure and for return veterans, it's another trip to add to the… Click To Tweet
+Aerial views of the Hoover Dam, the West Rim of the Grand Canyon, and Lake Mead are breath-taking.For first-timers, it's an adventure and for return veterans, it's another trip to add to the list of things to do in Las Vegas.
+Click To Tweet

 Surrounded by mega hotels and metropolitan-like casinos, it’s easy to forget that Sin city is surrounded by natural landscapes of deserts, canyons, and untouchable terrain.